MiloBuwalda/uva-prog-c/20 Lectures/010 Week 1/00 Wednesday.md

 We can click on the Firefox icon and browse the web within the virtual machine just as we would on any other computer.

-* Question: how did make know what the name of our source code file was?
+* Question: how did `make` know what the name of our source code file was?
-Because we told it to compile hello, it looked for a source code file named hello.c by default.
-In the coming weeks, we’ll set up make to use aliases so we can compile multiple files when we specify a keyword.
+Because we told it to compile `hello`, it looked for a source code file named `hello.c` by default.
+In the coming weeks, we’ll set up `make` to use aliases so we can compile multiple files when we specify a keyword.

-* Question: what would happen if we tried to run make hello.c?
+* Question: what would happen if we tried to run `make hello.c`?
 In short, we’ll get an error message saying there’s “nothing to be done” for this file.

 * Question: do the files we create within the Appliance exist anywhere on our actual operating system?
 No, not as separate files.
-They are all housed within a single, large .vmdk file.
+They are all housed within a single, large `.vmdk` file.
 However, throughout the semester, we’ll have multiple ways of interacting with this environment aside from this Appliance.

 * Know that the Appliance can be run even without an internet connection!

-4.2
-Some Jargon
+### Some Jargon

-* Functions are the term we’ll use to denote miniature programs within our programs.
+* *Functions* are the term we’ll use to denote miniature programs within our programs.
 Just like a mathematical function, these take one or more inputs, which we’ll call arguments, and return some output.
-The first function we wrote was called main.
-In our first program, we passed ‘‘O hai, world!\n’’ as an argument to printf.
-The \n is a charac- ter which denotes a new line.
+The first function we wrote was called `main`.
+In our first program, we passed `‘‘O hai, world!\n’’` as an argument to `printf`.
+The `\n` is a charac- ter which denotes a new line.
-8
-Computer Science 50
-Fall 2011
-Scribe Notes
-Week 1 Wednesday: September 7, 2011
-Andrew Sellergren

-* C has a number of primitive types built into it.
-These include int, char, float, and more. int is the integer type which stores numbers using 4 bytes or 32 bits of memory.
+* C has a number of *primitive types* built into it.
+These include `int`, `char`, `float`, and more. int is the integer type which stores numbers using 4 bytes or 32 bits of memory.
 How many numbers can we store using 4 bytes?
  Each bit has 2 possible values, so in total, we can store 232 , or around 4 billion, numbers.
 Generally, this means we can store the numbers from negative 2 billion to positive 2 billion.
 Note that there are serious consequences to this storage space being finite.
-Once we count up past 2 billion, we’re going to run into problems with the int type.
+Once we count up past 2 billion, we’re going to run into problems with the `int` type.
 To store numbers this large, we’ll need more bits.
-This is where the notion of 64-bit integers, namely a long long, will come in handy.
+This is where the notion of 64-bit integers, namely a `long long`, will come in handy.

-* float is the floating point type which can store decimals.
+* `float` is the floating point type which can store decimals.
 Here too finite storage space presents a problem.
 One third represented as a decimal translates into an infinite number of 3’s after the decimal point.
 We obvi- ously can’t represent an infinite number of digits with finite storage space,